GollyTicker/tagesschau-corona-counter/README.md

 Python is invoked with the `-u` option inside the docker container to provide immediate stdout prints as otherwise the buffering may confuse a user who downloads the data.

+Additionally, if you want to manually start or stop containers using `docker-compose`, you first need to `source config/source.sh`.

 ## Vue Frontend (work in progress)